-Research and development expenses as a percentage of revenues increased to 13% during the quarter ended December 31, 2018 from 12% during the quarter ended December 31, 2017.
-The \$6.4 million increase was primarily attributable to an increase in labor and personnel costs as a result of our continued investment in cloud computing and SaaS.

-Over the next several quarters, we expect research and development expenditures as a percentage of revenues will be consistent with that incurred during the quarter ended December 31, 2018.
+The quarter over quarter increase in research and development expenses of \$3.5 million was primarily attributable to an increase in labor and personnel costs as a result of increased headcount.
+Research and development expenses as a percentage of revenues was 13% during the quarter ended December 31, 2019, consistent with that incurred during the quarter ended December 31, 2018.